inasafe/inasafe-doc/docs/source/training/intermediate/qgis-inasafe/402-preparing-data-and-keywords-for-inasafe.rst

-In previous scenarios, we used example data provided in the training directory, but to set up our scenario in the village of Sirahan, let’s access the OpenStreetMap data ourselves to use as our exposure layer.
+In previous scenarios, we used example data provided in the training directory, but to set up our scenario in the village of Sirahan, let’s access the OSM data ourselves to use as our exposure layer.
 We will use the OSM buildings to calculate how many buildings (and which) will be inundated when a flood occurs similar to our hazard model.

-We’ve worked with OpenStreetMap data a lot already.
+We’ve worked with OSM data a lot already.
 Now we will utilise a website where we can quickly and easily access the data from OSM.